silnrsi/font-lisu-bosa/documentation/source/resources.md

 These fonts do not include keyboards or other software for entering text.
 To type the symbols in these fonts, use the keyboarding systems provided in your OS or use a separate utility.
 SIL’s [Keyman](https://keyman.com/) provides keyboards for over 2000 languages and works on all major desktop and mobile platforms.
 For information on other keyboarding options, see the overview at [Keyboard Systems Overview (ScriptSource)](https://scriptsource.org/entry/ytr8g8n6sw).

+Lisu Bosa supports the complete range of Unicode characters for the Lisu (Fraser) script.
+Inclusion of a basic Latin script repetoire is provided as a convenience, for use in menus or for displaying markup in text files, for example.
+This font is not intended for extensive Latin script use.

 ## Rendering and application support

 These fonts will work normally like any other fonts in most applications.